jonashackt/molecule-ansible-azure/README.md

 Also the `verifier` section has to be enhanced to gain all the described advantages like supressed deprecation warnings and the better test result overview.

 As you may noticed, the driver now uses `gce` and the platform is already pre-configured with a concrete `zone`, `machine_type` and a Google Compute Engine image.
-Here we just tune the instance name to `gcp-gce-ubuntu` and the `zone` according to our preferred region (see [region list here](https://cloud.google.com/compute/docs/regions-zones/?hl=en)).
+Here we just tune the instance name to `gcp-gce-ubuntu` and the `zone` according to our preferred region (see [available regions & zones here](https://cloud.google.com/compute/docs/regions-zones/regions-zones#available)).

-Let's also configure a suitable image (see [the Image list here](https://cloud.google.com/compute/docs/images?hl=en)) - for us using our "Install Docker on Ubuntu use case", we should choose `ubuntu-1804-lts`.
+Let's also configure a suitable image (see [the Image list here](https://console.cloud.google.com/compute/images)) - for us using our "Install Docker on Ubuntu use case", we should choose `ubuntu-1804-bionic-v20190212a`.
 The preconfigure [Machine Type](https://cloud.google.com/compute/docs/machine-types?hl=en) `f1-micro` should suffice for us.

-### Install gcloud & apache-libcloud
+### Install needed Python packages: gcloud, apache-libcloud & pycrypto

 We need to have `gcloud cli` installed, which is packaged with the Google Cloud SDK.
 BUT don't install it this way, again use Python package manager pip instead:

 ```
-pip3 install gcloud apache-libcloud
+pip3 install gcloud apache-libcloud pycrypto
 ```

 We also need to install [Apache Libcloud](https://libcloud.apache.org/), so it's already attached to the pip install command.
 Libcloud is used to interact with Google Compute Engine by Molecule.
+Also [PyCrypto](https://pypi.org/project/pycrypto/) needs to be installed in order to let Molecule connect to GCP successfully.

 ### Create a Service Account inside GCE & configure Apache Libcloud